GoogleChromeLabs/browser-tab-session-manager/README.md

 ## Current state

-Just a bare-bones outline for now.
-There's a server that just listens for WebSocket connections and responds to them, and there's a Chrome extension that sends a WebSocket message on every navigation.
+Fairly bare-bones protocol outline for now.
+Basic RPC infrastructure is in place and working, and some accounting for which sessions exist, which clients and windows belong to which sessions, etc. Little to no error handling.

+The client and server both know how to receive and log requests, and respond to some of them, but implementation is incomplete in almost all cases.

+Creating a session in one window, then connecting to it in another window results in the 2nd window opening all the same tabs as the original window.
+No attempt is made at merging the two states yet, and after the initial connection, the two windows don't affect each other anymore.

-They are both hardcoded to use localhost only, and there's no authentication or encryption involved.
+Both client and server are still hardcoded to use localhost only, and there's no authentication or encryption involved.

 ## Installing and building BTSM